jas-nat/PyTorch-YOLO-V3-KAIST/README.md

 # PyTorch YOLO V3 KAIST
+Hi!
+This repository was made for doing my final project of my undergraduate program.
 Try to apply PyTorch YOLO-V3 from [eriklindernoen](https://github.com/eriklindernoren/PyTorch-YOLOv3) with modification for KAIST Dataset.
 Now it supports 4 channels (RGB + Infrared) images.

 ## Installation
 ```